WilsonBillkia/bane/README.md

 Add your ubuntu server IP addresses to the /etc/ansible/hosts file on your management machine (you should need sudo for this).
 You can refer to the [hosts_example](../master/hosts_example) file to see the groups used for asset management (node, link, post, geth.)
 These can be any Ubuntu hosts with IP connectivity and SSH.

 Bane builds it's chainlink nodes from source, so you will need the correct versions of NodeJS and Go saved on your management machine.
-As of Chainlink v 1.1.1 / April 2022 these are
+As of Chainlink v1.2.1 / April 2022 these are
 * [Node 16.14](https://nodejs.org/dist/latest-v16.x/node-v16.14.2-linux-x64.tar.gz)
 * [Go 1.18](https://golang.org/dl/)